-A new 6th Form centre, the Hazel Centre, opened in 2010 and in 2015 our stunning £2M refectory was launched.
+A new 6th Form centre, the Dwight Centre, opened in 2010 and in 2015 our stunning £2M refectory was launched.
 The refectory is named ‘Skelton Hall’ in honour of Robert Skelton MA, CEng, FIChemE, FNucI, MI MechE.

 Continuing the development of our campus, we have a brand new Performing Arts studio and classroom which opened in 2017 and the amalgamation of two reception entrances into one, and our netball teams are benefitting from the newly installed state of the art netball courts.